Cray-HPE/docs-csm/operations/boot_orchestration/Create_a_Session_Template_to_Boot_Compute_Nodes_with_SBPS.md

 ## Boot set `rootfs_provider` parameter

-The following value needs to be set in the boot set of the session template in order to make SBPS the `rootfs` provider:
+In the boot set of the session template, the `rootfs_provider` field must be set to `sbps` in order to make SBPS the `rootfs` provider.

-`"rootfs_provider":` Set to `"sbps"`

 ## Boot set `rootfs_provider_passthrough` parameter